U.S. Agent vs. Registered Agent vs. Virtual Mailbox: What's the Difference?

 If you are a foreign company entering the U.S. market, you have probably encountered three terms that sound similar but mean very different things: U.S. Agent, Registered Agent, and virtual mailbox.
 Confusing them can lead to compliance gaps, wasted money, or both.

-This article explains each one, what it does, who needs it, and why they are not interchangeable.
+This article explains each one, what it does, who needs it, and why they are not interchangeable — including exactly how strict each federal agency is about PO boxes, virtual mailboxes, and mail forwarding services.

 U.S. Agent (Federal Regulatory)